Cryptonomic/Conseil/doc/MetadataAndQuery.md

 ## Query interface

-Query interface is using `POST` for passing the query
+Query interface is using `POST` for passing the query.
+Keep in mind that `DateTime` fields are represented as Unix timestamps in milliseconds.

 #### Example query
 ```